Gaza City: Landmarks

+Ruins of the Great Mosque of Gaza, destroyed by Israeli bombing during the Gaza war, photo taken on January 29, 2025.

 Landmarks in Gaza include the Great Mosque in the Old City.
 Originally a pagan temple, it was consecrated a Greek Orthodox church by the Byzantines, then a mosque in the 8th century by the Arabs.
 The Crusaders transformed it into a church, but it was reestablished as a mosque soon after Gaza's reconquest by the Muslims.
 It is the oldest and largest in the Gaza Strip.
 In 2023, at the beginning of the Gaza war, it was destroyed by the Israeli bombing of the Gaza Strip, leaving most of the structure collapsed and the minaret partially destroyed.

 The Sayed al-Hashim Mosque in 2017.
 It was damaged as a result of an Israeli airstrike in October 2023, during the Israeli bombing of the Gaza Strip.

-Other mosques in the Old City include the Mamluk-era Sayed al-Hashim Mosque that believed to house the tomb of the Islamic prophet Mohammed's great-grandfather, Hashim ibn Abd al-Manaf, in its dome.
+Other mosques in the Old City include the Mamluk-era Sayed al-Hashim Mosque, believed to house the tomb of the Islamic prophet Mohammed's great-grandfather, Hashim ibn Abd al-Manaf, in its dome.
 The building was damaged by an Israeli airstrike in October 2023, during the Israeli bombing of the Gaza Strip.
 There is also the nearby Kateb al-Welaya Mosque that dates back to 1334.
 In Shuja'iyya is the Ibn Uthman Mosque, which was built by Nablus native Ahmad ibn Uthman in 1402, and the Mahkamah Mosque built by Mamluk majordomo Birdibak al-Ashrafi in 1455.
 In Tuffah is the Ibn Marwan Mosque, which was built in 1324 and houses the tomb of Ali ibn Marwan, a holy man.

 The Unknown Soldier's Square, located in Rimal, is a monument dedicated to an unknown Palestinian fighter who died in the 1948 War.
 In 1967, the monument was torn down by Israeli forces and remained a patch of sand, until a public garden was built there with funding from Norway.